-When the days turn into an endless torture, when the sun is hitting beyond crazy and when you turn into a steaming dumpling, that’s when you know you didn’t escape the Indian summer heat!
+When the days turn into an endless torture when the sun is hitting beyond crazy and when you turn into a steaming dumpling, that’s when you know you didn’t escape the Indian summer heat!
 So what does one do in this case, besides complaining endlessly that it is hot and draining?
 You help yourself with digestible food treats, right?
-What would be better then something cooling for your stomach but also something nutritious so that you still have enough energy to master your busy days.
+What would be better than something cooling for your stomach but also something nutritious so that you still have enough energy to master your busy days.
 That’s when salads proof to be useful and a blessing.
-Anyway, I noticed that I hadn’t posted my couscous paneer salad with lemon dressing so this is the right time for a informal food introduction.
+Anyway, I noticed that I hadn’t posted my couscous paneer salad with lemon dressing so this is the right time for an informal food introduction.

 I grew up eating couscous and I think so for a while I was the only one in primary school who did so.
-Couscous is a traditional north African/Mediterranean side dish and since some of the former french colonies were situated in north Africa, the humble couscous dish found a place in the french foodie hearts.
+Couscous is a traditional North African/Mediterranean side dish and since some of the former French colonies were situated in North Africa, the humble couscous dish found a place in the french foodie hearts.
 Couscous, small semolina granules, can be counted as a very popular side dish in France and in the past 20 years it has gained favor amongst the rest of the world.

 If Couscous picks up in popularity in India, as it did in other countries in the past decade and I am predicting just that, then it will eventually be produced in the Indian subcontinent, resulting in a decrease of price.
-Many non traditional Indian food items have gone through a similar process, so it’s just a matter of time and eventually India will stop secluding itself.
+Many non-traditional Indian food items have gone through a similar process, so it’s just a matter of time and eventually, India will stop secluding itself.
 We can see this already, Indians are eager to learn new things, to try and take the plunge and live a bit more.

 Couscous is versatile and nutritious.
 I often compare it to rice.
 Just imagine the countless rice dish variations in this world, the same can be done with couscous.
-So that means, it’s just not only a plain boring side dish, no, it can also be turned into exciting stand alone dishes and also sweet flavorful desserts.
+So that means, it’s just not only a plain boring side dish, no, it can also be turned into exciting stand-alone dishes and also sweet flavorful desserts.